-- Read and follow this policy in conjunction with the school's main safeguarding policy - Record online-safety incidents in the same way as any safeguarding incident and report in accordance with school procedures on CPOMS. - Understand that safeguarding is often referred to as a jigsaw puzzle you may have discovered the missing piece so do not keep anything to yourself - Sign and follow the staff acceptable use policy and code of conduct/handbook. - Notify the DSL/OSL if policy does not reflect practice in your school and follow escalation procedures if concerns are not promptly acted upon - Identify opportunities to thread online safety through all school activities as part of a whole school approach in line with the RSHE curriculum, both outside the classroom and within the curriculum, supporting curriculum/stage/subject leads, and making the most of unexpected learning opportunities as they arise (which have a unique value for pupils) - Whenever overseeing the use of technology in school or for homework or remote teaching, encourage and talk about appropriate behaviour and how to get help and consider potential risks and the age-appropriateness of websites (find out what appropriate filtering and monitoring systems are in place) - When supporting pupils remotely, be mindful of additional safeguarding considerations. - Carefully supervise and guide pupils when engaged in learning activities involving online technology, supporting them with search skills, critical thinking, age appropriate materials and signposting, and legal issues such as copyright and GDPR. - Be aware of security best-practice at all times, including password hygiene and phishing strategies. - Prepare and check all online source and resources before using - Encourage pupils/students to follow their acceptable use policy at home as well as at school, remind them about it and enforce school sanctions. - Notify the DSL/OSL of new trends and issues before they become a problem - Take a zero-tolerance approach to bullying and sexual harassment (your DSL will disseminate relevant information from the updated 2021 DfE document on this) - Be aware that you are often most likely to see or overhear online-safety issues (particularly relating to bullying and sexual harassment and violence) in
+- Understand that safeguarding is often referred to as a jigsaw puzzle you may have discovered the missing piece so do not keep anything to yourself - Sign and follow the staff acceptable use policy and code of conduct/handbook Staff and Pupil acceptable use policy - Notify the DSL/OSL if policy does not reflect practice in your school and follow escalation procedures if concerns are not promptly acted upon - Identify opportunities to thread online safety through all school activities as part of a whole school approach in line with the RSHE curriculum, both outside the classroom and within the curriculum, supporting curriculum/stage/subject leads, and making the most of unexpected learning opportunities as they arise (which have a unique value for pupils) - Whenever overseeing the use of technology in school or for homework or remote teaching, encourage and talk about appropriate behaviour and how to get help and consider potential risks and the age-appropriateness of websites (find out what appropriate filtering and monitoring systems are in place) - When supporting pupils remotely, be mindful of additional safeguarding considerations. - Carefully supervise and guide pupils when engaged in learning activities involving online technology, supporting them with search skills, critical thinking, age appropriate materials and signposting, and legal issues such as copyright and GDPR. - Be aware of security best-practice at all times, including password hygiene and phishing strategies. - Prepare and check all online source and resources before using - Encourage pupils/students to follow their acceptable use policy at home as well as at school, remind them about it and enforce school sanctions. - Notify the DSL/OSL of new trends and issues before they become a problem - Take a zero-tolerance approach to bullying and sexual harassment (your DSL will disseminate relevant information from the updated 2021 DfE document on this) - Be aware that you are often most likely to see or overhear online-safety issues (particularly relating to bullying and sexual harassment and violence) in the playground, corridors, toilets and other communal areas outside the classroom let the DSL/OSL know - Receive regular updates from the DSL/OSL and have a healthy curiosity for online safeguarding issues

-- the playground, corridors, toilets and other communal areas outside the classroom let the DSL/OSL know - Receive regular updates from the DSL/OSL and have a healthy curiosity for online safeguarding issues - Model safe, responsible and professional behaviours in their own use of technology.
+Model safe, responsible and professional behaviours in their own use of technology.
 This includes outside the school hours and site, and on social media, in all aspects upholding the reputation of the school and of the professional reputation of all staff.

-1.14 PSHE / RSHE Lead/s - [Ms Sam Patterson]
+3.4 PSHE / RSHE Lead/s - Miss Patterson